Self Management Skills Class 10 Notes PDF Quick Guide

 What is Stress?

 Stress can be defined as our emotional, mental, physical and social reaction to any perceived demands or threats.
 These demands or threats are called stressors.
-Stressors are Stress the reason for stress.
+Stressors are the reason for stress.

 For example,

-4. Stressed due to insufficient sleep.
+4. You are stressed due to lack of sleep.

 What is Stress Management?